dd9jn/rfc4880bis/crypto-refresh.md

 This specification creates a registry of Signature subpacket types.
 The registry includes the Signature subpacket type, the name of the subpacket, and a reference to the defining specification.
 The initial values for this registry can be found in {{signature-subpacket}}.
-Adding a new Signature subpacket MUST be done through the IETF CONSENSUS method, as described in {{RFC2434}}.
+Adding a new Signature subpacket MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

 #### Signature Notation Data Subpackets